Jessie H. Bancroft: Biography

 She was an author of many professional publications on posture, including her insightful 1913 book, The Posture of School Children, as well as other literature on physical education.

-In addition to founding of the APL, she was a founder of the American Association for the Advancement of Physical Education and the only woman to serve as its secretary (1902-1903).
+In addition to founding of the APL, she was a founder of the American Association for the Advancement of Physical Education and the only woman to serve as its secretary (1902–1903).

 She was the first living person to receive the Luther Halsey Gulick Award for advances in physical education (1924).
 She was the first woman elected to Fellow status in the National Academy of Kinesiology (formerly the American Academy of Physical Education), with a Fellow number of 8.
 She was also made a Fellow of the American Association for the Advancement of Science.

+She died at Hillcrest Hospital in Pittsfield, Massachusetts on November 13, 1952.